 - Under Vendors, select Bills

-- If paying by check, enter the check no. Else, proceed to the next step
+- If paying by check, enter check no. Else, proceed to the next step

-- Enter product/ service/ item for which the expense in being incurred
+- Enter product/ service/ item for which the expense is being incurred

-- Enter any credits.
-Users can also select previous unpaid/ paid bills for merging the two together.
+- Users can also select previous unpaid/ paid bills for merging the two together.